bio-tools/biotoolsDocs/curators_guide.rst

 *The type of data, information or system that is obtained when the link is resolved, e.g. "Mailing list"*

 - **1.** **MUST** acurately specify the type of information available at the link, in terms from a controlled vocabulary (see below)
+- **2.** **MUST** use type "Other" if another, more specific type is not available

 .. csv-table::
    :header: "Link type", "Description"
    :widths: 25, 100

    "Browser", "A website for browsing data."
+   "Discussion forum", "Online forum for user discussions about the software."
    "Helpdesk", "Helpdesk providing support in using the software."
    "Issue tracker", "Tracker for software issues, bug reports, feature requests etc."
    "Mailing list", "Mailing list for the software announcements, discussions, support etc."